-There is a new payroll tax that I want to make you aware of.
-This tax will affect both nannies and parents.
+There is a new payroll tax we want to make you aware of.
+This tax affects both nannies and parents.

-Nannies – if you work in Washington state, you will be responsible for paying this new tax starting January 1, 2022… BUT you must take action by November 1, 2021.
+Nannies – if you work in Washington state, you are responsible for paying this new tax starting January 1, 2022… BUT you must take action by November 1, 2021.

 Parents – while you are not responsible for paying this tax, you do need to collect and remit the tax to the Employment Security Department.

-In this video, I interview Tom Breedlove – Senior Director of HomePay about the new Washington Cares Act.
+Below, we break down the new Washington Cares Act with insight from Tom Breedlove – Senior Director of HomePay.
 HomePay is the nation’s leading payroll company.
-They are amazing to work with and I recommend them to all of our members!
+They are amazing to work with and we recommend them to all of our members!

 The Washington Cares Act payroll tax will provide employees with up to $36,500 in long term care benefits.

-We cover what the Washington Cares Act is, what is does, how to navigate it, and how it affects employees (nannies) and employers (parents).
+We cover what the Washington Cares Act is, what it does, how to navigate it, and how it affects employees (nannies) and employers (parents).

 Parents – if you would like HomePay to handle paying your nanny and taking care of all of the forms, taxes, deadlines, etc. (including this new payroll tax), please click here.